|EPY 505 Measurement and Evaluation||3 SH|

 This course is designed to prepare students with the knowledge, skills, and competencies to understand the impact of crises, disasters, and other trauma-causing events, and also to demonstrate the ability to use procedures for assessing and managing suicide risk.
 Prerequisites: admittance into the counselor education program-school counseling or CMHC options, and completion of EPY 640/EPY 605, or permission of the chair of the Department of Education and Educational Psychology.

 This course examines marriage and families counseling’s historical antecedents, stages of family development, philosophical assumption and major approaches to marriage and family counseling.
 Ethical issues and current alternative techniques will be investigated.
 Prerequisite: nine semester hours in psychology.

 This course provides students with empirical information and counseling procedures regarding substance abuse.
 The course will focus on readings on substance abuse, investigation of theoretical treatment models, classroom simulation of such models, and contact with drug and alcohol programs.
 Prerequisite: nine semester hours in psychology.

 |EPY 624 Legal and Ethical Issues in Public Schools||3 SH|

-This course will review the legal and ethical issues, conflicts and demands currently placed on teachers, counselors and other working professionals and consultants in public schools.
-Case presentation, lectures, activities, guest speakers and Supreme Court decisions will be used to review school violence, school district liability, counselor liability, confidentiality, religion, freedom of expression, special education and working with family issues.
-This course also will review legal and ethical issues within a wide range of development (pre-school to age 21) for both typical and special needs students.
+This course will review the legal and ethical issues, conflicts, and demands currently placed on teachers, counselors, and other working professionals and consultants in public schools.
+Case presentation, lectures, activities, guest speakers, and Supreme Court decisions will be used to review school violence, school district liability, counselor liability, confidentiality, religion, freedom of expression, special education, and family issues.
+This course also will review legal and ethical issues within a wide range of development (preschool to age 21) for both typical and special-needs students.
 Special attention regarding the legal requirements of the Individuals with Disabilities Education Act will be given to the transition of special-needs students after high school graduation.